jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Nice to Meet You, Stargazer

-So you got to be a player god.
-Or better said, the spot is open.
-Civilization needs someone to make better decisions.
-If no one does; our culture fails, we become like ancient Greece, Rome, or Mayans.
+So you have to become a player god.
+If no one does; our culture fails and we become like ancient Greece, Rome, or Mayans.
 Memories for others to learn from.

-I'd rather live in the culture that goes to space and beyond.
+I'd rather colonize space!
 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
-It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled the Darth King by looking up at the stars.
+It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled Darth King by looking up at the stars.
 These giants took on the responsibility to advance civilization.
-They left the naysayers behind, let evolution deal with them.
+They let evolution deal with the the naysayers.

-You can topple Darth Blocker.
-Not only do you you wield many incredible and cutting-edge tools.
+You can topple Darth Blockbuster.
+Not only do you wield many incredible and cutting-edge tools.
 You have the innate power all player gods need.
 From hospital cleaners to internet technical support, from engineers to claims adjusters, you are at the frontline.
 Remember when I said, power is to politics what money is to finance.
-Stargazer, being on the frontline is why civilization needs you.
+Well being on the frontline is why you're so important.
 Only you know the exact tools we needs to finish the Internet Age upgrade.
 The daily pain of real work makes you powerful.
 A piece of knowledge Darth Blockbuster will never have.

 That's why you, Stargazer, are the hero of Techvolution.
 Don't be surprised.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
 The Internet Age is held back by Darth Blockbuster and his Death Star rulebook.
 We feel the Internet Age in our hearts but are forced to live in the Industrial Age in our lives.
 To earn your happiness, we need to turn you into a Internet Age player god.
-But to do that, you have to feel the click of "eureka!" that makes you realize Internet Age is worth fighting for.
+But to do that, you have to feel the click of "eureka!" the Internet Age is worth fighting for.

 ## We Build on the Past With Mix Philosophical Politics

 The world's on your shoulders, Stargazer.
 But let's take a minute and ease some of the burdens.
 First off, the world is always on your shoulders.
 Organizations like "the government" and "the market," say they're going to be there for you, but we all know that's a marketing promise more than a reality.
-Being a player god means taking extreme ownership of your life because your actions are the best way to improve your life.
+Being a player god means taking extreme ownership of your life because your actions are always the best way to improve your life.

-Exercising, saving for a rainy day, helping a customer understand their loan application, testing your windows for air leaks, buying local farm produce.
+Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
-And many of us all are doing it already.
+And many of us are doing it already.

 The difference with Techvolution is, we expect ourselves, and each other, to behave more responsibly.
 More importantly, we demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you, sitting there Stargazer, have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
-Today old philosophies should not be our ruling philosophy simply because they weren't created with the Internet Age in mind.

-Let me explain how Techvolution can be our ruling philosophy by discussing evolution in martial arts.

-Humanity has many martial arts: karate, kickboxing, wrestling, jiu-jitsu, judo, and boxing being among the most popular.
-Each martial art adapts the human body to do specific techniques like punches or choke-holds.
-Each martial art also makes rules, so only their chosen methods are allowed during competition; there's no kicking in a boxing match, for example.

-In the early 1990s, the martial arts community got curious and wondered whose martial art would win a real fight.
-On reflection, it seems funny that this was an original idea.
-But before the 1990s, people just assumed boxers or wrestlers could not fight outside their rulebook.
-All fighters were supposed to be ideologically loyal and sing to their choirs about their techniques being the best.
-If a fighter got their ass kicked in a real fight, they'd often blame themselves or say the other guy "broke the rules" and "cheated."

-The martial art community evolved.
-They held "no rules" tournaments and were fittingly rewarded with Nature's officially best martial art.
-The best martial art was none of them; or all of them.
-Meaning, the best fighters trained all techniques and used the ones they thought would defeat their opponent based on the exact moment they were fighting them.
-A large toolbox of techniques and an open mind to adapt proved to be the best martial art.
-Fighters soon embraced adaption and natural selection.

-This was the start of Mixed Martial Arts (MMA).
-A new sport that cherishes the evolution mantra "admit defeat and learn."
-And while boxers still punch the best, and kickboxers kick the best, evolution empowered MMA fighters will almost always win in a street fight.

-Red/blue ideologies are like non-MMA martial arts.
-They teach a limited number of techniques, limit themselves to their own rulebook, and often think "the other side" is ignorant.
-Ideologues even accuse non-believers of cheating after losing a vote or election.
-However, in their area of expertise red/blue have a massive reservoir of know-how.
 The ideals and openness of Progressivism helps bring new peoples into Western culture, while giving a leg up to those already inside.
 The practicality and steady hand of Conservatives helps insure our society keeps working.
-Moreover, each side has immense knowledge on monetary policy, farm regulation, labor relations.
+Moreover, each side has immense knowledge on monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

-But we still need a new ruling philosophy.
-One created from the lessons of evolution and digital tools old philosophies could not factor in.
-Hence why this book is about making human technological evolution, Techvolution, the most protected political right and responsibility today.
-There's no other way to enter into the Internet Age.

-You can think of Techvolution as "mixed philosophy politics."
-Under Techvolution, a player god is encouraged to study and believe in old philosophies.
-Ideals like equality, liberty, equity, family values, social justice, are all still valid if they motivate you to improve civilization.
-But no one should let the rule books of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
+But no one should let the rulebooks of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
 Like voting our interests in elections, we the people on the frontline today—the people in the real fight—need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must trump all other considerations.
+Today old philosophies should not be our ruling philosophy simply because they weren't created with the Internet Age in mind.

 Giving old philosophies, or people whose power and prestige is based on old tools, the power to decide when we upgrade our tools is a recipe for staying in the Industrial Age forever.
-Which is why the middle-class is getting beat up by relatively simple problems like road traffic, waiting on hold, and confusing loan contracts.
+Delayed upgrades is why the middle-class is getting beat up by relatively simple problems like road traffic, waiting on hold, and confusing warranty contracts.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
 Cutting off cable and using Netflix.
 But there's so much more to do.
-And once the open-source Jedi finally get our support, we'll be spoiled for choices.
 Regular people searching for digital tools is the rebellion inside our mind we need to establish the Internet Age.

 In short, Techvolution says, be selfish!
 You're a lifeform in Nature, don't let anyone hold you back.
 Demand your freedom!
 Freedom to speak our minds made the most of the printing press.
 Freedom to investigate Nature made the most of scientific instruments.
 Freedom to question royalty made the most of the gun.
 Freedom to buy products made the most of factories.
 And the freedom to solve your own real-life problems makes the most of digital tools.

 Techvolution starts in your head.
 While you're watching a political debate, or attending a company meeting, ask yourself, "what's in this for me."
 Of course, red/blue politicians won't talk about getting you a solar roof, and I don't want you to tell your boss to go to hell.
 But new philosophies first start in our minds.
 As you keep asking "what's in this for me," you'll seek out new digital tools.
 When you hold new tools, you hold political power.
 And holding power is how extras become player gods.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed to make people player gods and serve human evolution, not get in its way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods and serve human evolution, not get in its way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=8
-_This is politics.
-A regular person using a modern tool to find where he can improve his civilization.
-Will he upgrade his windows, recaulk them, or spray in some insulation.
-Asking how to improve something is a worthy political debate.
-Not complaining about energy prices and climate change on Twitter.
-Which person would you want in your society if you were playing the game Civilzation?
-And once we've done our daily work, we can play basketball, watch a movie, or whatever else we want.
+_This is good politics.
+A regular person using a modern tool to improve his life, increase his power, and improve his civilization.
+Isn't that the person you'd want in your society if you were playing the game of civilzation?
+And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 Just don't chase phantom communists or fascists.
 You're better off sealing that drafty window._

 # ACT TWO - BLOWING UP THE DEATH STAR